Esther 5

 Notes

 Esther's first request is strikingly modest: she asks only that the king and Haman attend a banquet she has already prepared.
 The word מִשְׁתֶּה ("feast, banquet, drinking-feast") derives from the root שָׁתָה ("to drink") and refers to a wine-centered feast -- the same type of event that has structured the entire book from its opening chapters (Esther 1:3-9).
-By inviting the king to a setting he finds comfortable and enjoyable, Esther demonstrates shrewd understanding of her audience.
+In inviting the king to a setting he finds comfortable, Esther shows shrewd understanding of her audience.

 The inclusion of Haman in the invitation is strategic, not social.
 Esther needs Haman present when she makes her accusation.
-By inviting him to a private banquet with the king, she will corner him in a setting where he cannot escape or deflect.
+By inviting him to a private banquet with the king, she places him in a setting where he cannot easily escape or deflect.
 The king's enthusiastic response -- מַהֲרוּ ("hurry!") -- shows that Esther's approach has worked: the king is eager to please her.

 At the banquet itself (v.
 6), the king repeats his offer, pressing Esther to make her real request.
 The repeated formula "what is your petition... what is your request... even up to half the kingdom" occurs three times in these chapters (Esther 5:3, Esther 5:6, Esther 7:2), creating a literary pattern of escalating urgency.
-Yet Esther delays again.
-In verses 7-8, she postpones her petition to a second banquet, promising that "tomorrow" she will answer the king.
+Yet in verses 7-8, Esther delays again, postponing her petition to a second banquet and promising to answer the king tomorrow.

 Why does Esther delay?
-Commentators have offered several explanations: she may be building suspense to ensure the king's full attention and goodwill; she may be waiting for the right moment, guided by an instinct that the time is not yet ripe; or she may simply be exercising the caution of one who holds her people's fate in her hands and dares not rush.
-The narrative itself does not explain her reasoning, leaving the reader to wonder -- and in that wondering, to recognize that the delay turns out to be providential.
-It is precisely this extra night that leads to the king's insomnia, the reading of the chronicles, and the honoring of Mordecai in chapter 6.
-What looks like hesitation is, in the larger pattern of the story, divine timing.
+Commentators have offered several explanations: she may be building suspense to secure the king's full attention and goodwill; she may be waiting for the right moment, sensing that the time is not yet ripe; or she may simply be exercising the caution of one who holds her people's fate in her hands and dares not rush.
+The narrative itself does not explain her reasoning, leaving the reader to consider how the delay turns out to be providential.
+It is this extra night that leads to the king's insomnia, the reading of the chronicles, and the honoring of Mordecai in chapter 6.
+What looks like hesitation is, in the larger pattern of the story, a matter of timing.

 Haman's Joy and Rage (vv.
 9-14)